 Some proponents of biopower argue that the agricultural and forestry communities benefit from biopower production because they will produce the required biomass feedstocks, potentially adding value to their farming or forestry operations.
 Further, the two communities have experience with implementing environmental and conservation measures that could lead to productive field conditions for biomass growth and harvest.
-Some in the energy industry, particularly technology companies and renewable energy companies, support biopower because of the potential to be at the leading edge of development and deployment of biopower technologies, especially if they receive federal financial assistance to do so.
-Given implementation of certain environmental standards for biomass feedstock cultivation and biopower plants, some in the environmental community might support certain forms of biopower, especially if there is monitoring of land-use, biodiversity, and GHG emission reduction impacts.
+Some in the energy industry, particularly technology companies and renewable energy companies, support biopower because

-50 For more information on the proposed CPP and biopower carbon neutrality, see CRS Report R44145, EPA's Clean Power Plan: Highlights of the Final Rule, by Jonathan L. Ramseur and James E. McCarthy and CRS Report R41603, Is Biopower Carbon Neutral?, by Kelsi Bracmort.
+&lt;sup>50 For more information on the proposed CPP and biopower carbon neutrality, see CRS Report R44145, EPA's Clean Power Plan: Highlights of the Final Rule, by (name redacted) and (name redacted) and CRS Report R41603, Is Biopower Carbon Neutral?, by (name redacted)